Relocation and Displacement

-The Uniform Relocation and Displacement Assistance and Real Property Acquisition Policies Act of 1970 (URA) applies to displacement of tenants that results federal financing for the acquisition, demolition, or rehabilitation of projects carried out by public agencies, nonprofit organizations, private developers and others.
+The Uniform Relocation and Displacement Assistance and Real Property Acquisition Policies Act of 1970 (URA) applies to displacement of tenants that results from federal financing for the acquisition, demolition, or rehabilitation of projects carried out by public agencies, nonprofit organizations, private developers and others.

 A displaced person is someone who has to move because